-The Election Integrity Project is a nonpartisan initiative of the Wisconsin Center for Investigative Journalism and the Center for Journalism Ethics at UW–Madison in collaboration with First Draft and with the support of Craig Newmark Philanthropies.
+The Election Integrity Project was a nonpartisan initiative undertaken during the fall of 2020.
+Co-led by the Wisconsin Center for Investigative Journalism and the Center for Journalism Ethics at UW–Madison, the project was done in collaboration with First Draft and with the support of Craig Newmark Philanthropies.

-The Project provides guidance to journalists and citizens on dealing with election misinformation and disinformation online and aims to counteract efforts that could strip citizens of their power through investigative reporting on voting issues in Wisconsin.
+The Project provided guidance to journalists and citizens on dealing with election misinformation and disinformation online and aimed to counteract efforts that could strip citizens of their power through investigative reporting on voting issues in Wisconsin.

 For the Media: Don’t Repeat the Myth

 A local reporter’s toolkit for covering misinformation and disinformation on social media.

 Exploring the fast-paced, facts-optional and sort of sticky-feeling world of the social web can be an overwhelming experience for any reporter.
 The good news is that people tend to trust local sources of information.
 As a recognizable local reporter, you have the public’s good faith on your side, and by monitoring social media for potentially harmful falsehoods, you have a way to create important service journalism on its behalf.
 (To watch our September 28 webinar for journalists on covering misinformation and disinformation, please go here).

 How Citizens & Media Consumers Can Stem the Tide of Election Misinformation

 A citizen’s toolkit for navigating the facts-optional world of social media.